llxxbb/Nature/doc/help/architecture.md

 #### Save task before data

 Let's to see the dispatch-task first, there is an example : One upstream has tow downstream flows,  and Nature failed for the  first downstream generating and succeed for the second downstream; and at that time we do a dangerous operation that we removed the first downstream `relation` definition from the database; and then the Nature retry the the failed for the first branch.
 Boom! same input get different outputs, So Nature must to avoid this case happen.
 One possible way to do this is **generate all tasks before dispatch**, so that the `relation` changes will not take affect on the retrying tasks.

+But the task maybe be created many times on bad environment.
+When instance is same, nature will delete the new task to avoid unnecessary processing.

 But there is another problem: save 'instance' and generate converter tasks may be broken on bad network environment.
 You may say database **transaction** can resolve it,  considering the large distribute database system will be used, so **Nature can not use the database-transaction**.
 To resolve this problem, **Nature will save task before save instances**, so that Nature retry can rebuild all data consistently.